 The CA EPBD is a joint initiative between the EU Member States and the European Commission.
 It involves representatives of national ministries or their affiliated institutions who are in charge of preparing the technical, legal and administrative framework for the Energy Performance of Buildings Directive in each EU Member State, plus Norway.
 The objective is to enhance the sharing of information and experiences from national adoption and implementation of this important European legislation.

 The first CA EPBD was launched in 2005 and came to a close in June 2007.
 A second phase followed immediately after the first CA EPBD, a third phase ran from 2011 to 2015, a fourth one from October 2015 to March 2018, and a fifth phase from 1 May 2018 to 31 October 2022.
-The current sixth phase started will run until 31 October 2027 and aims to transpose and implement the EPBD amended Directive 2018/844/EU and the revised EPBD currently under negotation.
+The current sixth phase officially commenced in November 2022 and will run until 31 October 2027 with the aim to transpose and implement the EPBD amended Directive 2018/844/EU and the revised EPBD currently under negotation.

 It is organised around meetings between national teams, regularly bringing together over 120 participants from 29 countries.
 It is accompanied by other measures to enhance communication, including a web platform and national reports.